sjtuzq/person_search_gcn/README.md

 2. modify data_path, log_path and neighbor_num in config.py

-3. download dataset here(https://drive.google.com/open?id=1-pjZd-bZFTqV2F_34jr0q77-iEmjE4P5),then put it into data_path folder.The dataset are generate by the paper Joint Detection and Identification Feature Learning for Person Search
+3. download dataset [here](https://drive.google.com/open?id=1-pjZd-bZFTqV2F_34jr0q77-iEmjE4P5),then put it into data_path folder.
+The dataset are generate by the paper [Joint Detection and Identification Feature Learning for Person Search](https://arxiv.org/abs/1604.01850), whose code can be found [here](https://github.com/ShuangLI59/person\_search).

 4. prepare dataset
   generate the raw data feature into the paired form: persons in the same images are grouped together.